 What is the marginal gains theory?

-The marginal gains philosophy is based on the idea that if you break down everything that goes into riding a bicycle and then improve it by 1% when you reassemble them, you will get a significant overall increase.
+The marginal gains philosophy is based on the idea that if you break down everything that goes into riding a bicycle and then improve it by 1% when you reassemble it, you will get a significant overall increase.

 Brailsford's approach included constant monitoring of critical statistics such as the cyclists’ power output and targeted training interventions targeting specific weaknesses, such as Bradley Wiggins’ relative weakness in mountain racing.
 In addition to examining traditional aspects of an athlete’s success, such as physical fitness and tactics, it incorporated a more holistic approach, including technological developments, athlete psychology, and everyday life factors.